Examples of recent questions relating to leasehold conveyancing in Swanscombe

-An example of a Lease Extension case for a Swanscombe property is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
-This case was in relation to 13 flats.
-The unexpired term was 76 years.
+An example of a Lease Extension matter before the tribunal for a Swanscombe premises is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+This case related to 13 flats.
+The unexpired lease term was 76 years.

-There is nothing unique about leasehold conveyancing in Swanscombe.
-All leases are individual and drafting errors can result in certain clauses are erroneous.
+Leasehold conveyancing in Swanscombe is not unique.
+Most leases are individual and drafting errors can sometimes mean that certain sections are erroneous.
 For example, if your lease is missing any of the following, it could be defective:

 - A provision to repair to or maintain parts of the premises